Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Properties of SemVarEffect

-However, the low-quality image $I$, resulting from a poorly performing model $f$, and the inaccuracies in the approach to scoring $S$, often prevent the alignment scores from meeting the criteria of Eq. \ref{eq:eq113}.
+However, the low-quality image $I$, resulting from a poorly performing model $f$, and the inaccuracies in the scoring approach $S$, often prevent the alignment scores from meeting the criteria in Eq. \ref{eq:eq113}.
 These limitations make the direct comparison of textual and visual semantic variation scores unreliable in T2I synthesis.
-This approach was previously explored in \cite{DBLP:conf/iccv/WangLLLYZ0W23}.
+This approach was previously explored in ~\citep{DBLP:conf/iccv/WangLLLYZ0W23}.